alyiopni/Designing-Form/README.md

 # Designing-Form
-I have used php, html, css, javascript and mysql
+I have used php, html, css, javascript and mysql.

-I have implemeneted the CRUD model
+I have implemeneted the CRUD model.